 Payment Gateways supported by Chargent via Authorize.net Emulation

-Please note that any gateways that support Authorize.net AIM emulation work with Chargent, but some functionality may be limited.
+Please note that most gateways that support Authorize.net AIM emulation work with Chargent, but some functionality may be limited.
+You will need to find out the "endpoint URL" from your Gateway.

 Is your payment gateway not on our list?
 We offer custom gateway setup for a one-time fee, please contact us for more details.